SoftwareAG/c8y-docs/content/concepts/glossary-bundle/glossary.md

 <a name="microservices"></a>
 ### Microservices
 Microservices are server-side applications.
-Microservices can be used to develop for example the following functionality on top of Cumulocity IoT:
+Microservices can be used to develop for example the following functionality on top of {{< product-c8y-iot >}}:

   * Integrations
   * Batch analytics